andrewdavidmackenzie/libproc-rs/README.md

 ![Build Status](https://travis-ci.org/andrewdavidmackenzie/libproc-rs.svg?branch=master "Mac OS X")

 # libproc-rs
-This is a rust wrapper for libproc (supplied on Mac OS X as a native library) for getting information about running processes.
+This is a library for getting information about running processes for Mac OS X and Linux.

 # Using it
 ```